nomadCoder/myportfolio/README.md

-# myportfolio
+# Jody Blackwoods Portfolio

-This is my professional portfolio
+This is my professional portfolio.
+It uses aws and ReactJS.